Sailors Falls is a semi-circular sink in the landscape, with tall exposed columns of basalt, over which Sailors Creek falls.

 Change of Conditions:

-The lower mineral springs downstream of the falls are also temporarily closed, and seem to have been that
+the falls has now re-opened.
+The lower mineral springs downstream of the falls are still closed, and seem to have been that

 way for a while, with no immediate plans to re-open them.
 You can still draw water from the upper spring at the

-Thanks to K.Clarke of Melbourne who confirmed that there was no flow over the falls at the start of May 2016 after a very dry year, and
+Thanks to K.Clarke of Melbourne who alerted me that there was no flow over the falls at the start of May 2016 after a very dry year,

 If you would like to leave a comment about this waterfall, please fill in the comment box below.

-I'm particularly interested in your experiences after visiting, and any changes in conditions (especially the current track works), etc.
+I'm particularly interested in your experiences after visiting, and any changes in conditions (especially the new staircase), etc.

 Make sure you let me know whether you consent to having your comments published on this website.